Comment on page

 Possible outcomes from testing:

-If (c) you're not sure, ping the developer and ask them to take a look at the testing notes to determine whether it's ready to go or not.
+- If (c) you're not sure, ping the developer and ask them to take a look at the testing notes to determine whether it's ready to go or not.
 Labeling the respective pull-request with the "feedback-needed" label is a good idea as well.

 Some additional considerations:

 - When testers are noticing bugs that are already in production, they should always create a new issue, except if the PR they are testing is making things worse.
 For example, the tester verifies that what the PR introduces is working but while testing finds another bug: